What is a Brownfield Investment?

 Such an investment method is an effective way to use already existing resources in the best possible manner.
 The new investor can save a lot of money.
-He already has all the set-up in place that is of need to perform his business activities.
+He already has all the setup in place that is of need to perform his business activities.
 Hence, it is very cost-effective with little need for new fixed investments.
-Building and production facility, supporting infrastructure, human resources, etc. can all be of use as it is from the previous business facility.
+Building and production facility, supporting infrastructure, human resources, etc., can all be of use as it is from the previous business facility.
 Any changes, if required, can be easily made at a little cost.

 Access to Local Intelligence

 The new investor gets easy access to local knowledge from the skilled human resource already on the payrolls of the former company.
-He saves a lot of time, effort, and money as there is no need for intensive research to know and understand the work culture, needs, and demand pattern in the new country.
+He saves a lot of time, effort, and money as there is no need for intensive research to know and understand the work culture, needs, and demand patterns in the new country.

 Benefits to the Environment